polterguy/phosphorusfive-dox/chapter-2.md

 ## Walking through the code

 Hyperlambda is a name/value/children file format.
 Technically, it is not in fact a programming language, but a file format, for declaring *"graph objects"*, or *"tree structures"*.
 It is quite similar to JSON, for those acquinted with it.
 With Hyperlambda, you can declare tree structures, or *"lambda objects"* as we often refer to them as.
 Your *"lambda objects"*, are created out of *"nodes"*.
-Hence, Hyperlambda declares lambda.
-Lambda is a collection of nodes.
+Hence, Hyperlambda declares lambda, and lambda is a collection of nodes.

 Think of it like the relationship between JSON (Hyperlambda), and the JavaScript objects after the JSON is evaluated (lambda), and properties of your JavaScript object (nodes).